asazin90143/Portfolio_c1/README.md

 ## Features

 - **Dynamic Content**: Projects and certificates are loaded externally from `projects.json` and `certificates.json`.
+- **Auto-Generated Thumbnails**: Project previews are automatically generated from live links with a skeleton loading state.
 - **Interactive Previews**: Projects can be previewed in a modal iframe without leaving the page.
 - **Filtering System**: Certificates can be filtered by category (Software, Data, Security, AI).
 - **Responsive Design**: Fully adaptable layout for mobile and desktop screens.